AramZS/devblog/src/posts/hello-day-7.md

 But what could be the issue, it must be me gitignoring the docs folder, I guess it has to commit the folder?
 I still don't want the docs folder on my main branch if I can avoid it.
 What if I just remove the docs gitignore during the build process?

+I'll add the line to the top of the commands run, it basically echoes the contents of .gitignore starting at the 2nd line back into the .gitignore file:

+`- run: echo "$(tail -n +2 .gitignore)" > .gitignore`

 `git commit -am "Update build process and attempt to commit the docs folder in the build process"`

+Hmmm still no go.
+Let's read [the actions-gh-pages docs](https://github.com/peaceiris/actions-gh-pages#github-actions-for-github-pages) from zero instead.

+It looks like `publish_dir:` in the build task says is the *source* folder to publish onto the gh-pages branch.
+A good lesson to read the docs right here because literally line 2 is

+> The next example step will deploy ./public directory to the remote gh-pages branch.

+`git commit -am "Is the issue the docs directory needs to be the public_dir?"`

+Interesting.
+I might not even need the gitignore change?